anki-code/xonsh-cheatsheet/README.md

 xontrib load prompt_bar          # follow the white rabbit - https://github.com/topics/xontrib

 # Finally try https://github.com/anki-code/xontrib-rc-awesome
-# to convert your ~/.xonshrc into installable package
+# to convert your ~/.xonshrc into pip-installable package
 # with extesnsions you need on board.
 ```